nadiamariduena/python-intro-2024-privat/z__all_mds/16_functions_3_decorators.md

 **Timing:** You can use decorators to measure the execution time of functions, helping you identify performance bottlenecks in your code.

 **Retry Logic:** Decorators can be used to automatically retry a function if it fails due to certain exceptions, with customizable retry strategies (e.g., exponential backoff).

+**Rate Limiting:** Decorators can enforce rate limits on function calls, ensuring that they are not called too frequently within a certain time period.